anaezquerro/anaezquerro.github.io/content/index.md

 ## News

+- **Mar 5, 2025**: A lot of people came to my poster at [NoDaLiDa/Baltic-HLT 2025](https://www.nodalida-bhlt2025.eu/) (I'm really happy for that😄) and made a lot of suggestions to extend/improve our paper.
+We are now open for new collaborations, so if you are interested in a similar topic maybe we can talk about it.
 - **Feb 21, 2025**: Completed my [master's degree in Artificial Intelligence (UDC)](https://mia.udc.es/) with an honor distinction for my thesis on *Graph Parsing as Sequence Labeling*.
 - **Dec 9, 2024**: Paper accepted at [NoDaLiDa/Baltic-HLT 2025](https://www.nodalida-bhlt2025.eu/)!
 - **Nov 19, 2024**: If you have approached me in our poster session at [EMNLP 2024](https://2024.emnlp.org/) (or you did not have time to do it), feel free to ask any doubt about our work😄.